mainlp/mainlp.github.io/_pages/projects.md

 Unless otherwise specified, all projects can be either at the MSc or BSc level.
 The exact scope of the project will be determined in a meeting before the start of the project.

-Regularly check back from more thesis project.
+Regularly <b>check back for updates</b> on thesis project suggestions.

 ### V1: Low-resource, Multilingual NLP, NLP for Dialects, NLP for the Long Tail